Starting Your Studies at ÅAU

 Second Hand Vector Art, Icons, and Graphics for Free Download

 Moving to a new country or city also entails the need to buy certain necessities.
-Ikea certainly does have affordable furniture and other necessities, but it can become pricy in the long run.
+Ikea certainly has affordable furniture and other necessities, but it can become pricy in the long run.
 Therefore an even more affordable and definitely more sustainable and ecological option is to visit second-hand shops to purchase all things essential for your new apartment here in Turku.

 • If you live in the TYS housing, more specifically in the student village with a shared kitchen, you might find some kitchen supplies and utensils in the common kitchen that the previous tenants left behind.
 However, remember to always ask before you take if the supplies are free to take.